13 Tips for Managing Your Manager

 - These up-date communications will make it easier for your manager to pull together a positive performance review if your company uses them, or a salary increase recommendation when the time comes.
 They document your contributions in an ongoing manner that is easy to review.

 - If your manager is a worrier or micro-manager, your reports may put them at ease, and eliminate some annoying questioning about your work, or their habit of hovering in your work area.
 Every manager wants to keep themselves in the loop as they are ultimately responsible for the work that their department contributes.

 - For the same reason, you never want to blindside your manager.
 You don’t want your manager to learn about something you are doing — or didn't get done — from another manager or department.

 - One of the best ways to establish the perception that you have a strong work ethic, and thus should be valued by your boss, is email.
 Time your email communications early in the morning, late in the evening, or on the weekend.
 This is especially critical if your office is not located close to your manager.
-Managers do form an opinion about your work ethic and contributions if all of your communication is from 9 to 5, Monday through Friday.
+Managers do form an opinion about your work ethic and contributions if all of your communication is from nine to five, Monday through Friday.

 - Most managers have a time when they are more relaxed and accessible.
 Get to know your manager’s rhythms and make yourself available for informal dialog at those times and in those places.
 Getting to know your manager as a person contributes toward a mutually beneficial relationship that can serve you both well.

 - The stronger bond will earn your manager’s respect and support.
 You may even achieve a mentor or promoter/sponsor relationship.
-As a mentor, your boss can teach you from her experience.
+As a mentor, your boss can teach you from their experience.
 As a promoter, your boss can bring your name up when a promotion or plum assignment arises.
 After all, wouldn’t you like to promote people whom you know and trust?